White House hopeful embraces a dirty word in U.S. politics - 'socialist'

 "To me, democratic socialism means democracy.
 It means creating a government that represents all of us, not just the wealthiest people in the country," Sanders said last month.

-Sanders says Americans misunderstand the socialist label and do not recognise its principles in popular federal programs such as Social Security or even local institutions such as public libraries and fire departments.
+Sanders says Americans misunderstand the socialist label and do not recognize its principles in popular federal programs such as Social Security or even local institutions such as public libraries and fire departments.

 But to old-school socialist activists like Greg Pason, national secretary of the Socialist Party USA, Sanders is no crusader for the cause.
 Pason said Sanders sounds more like a liberal Democrat and he suspects most of his supporters in the Democratic race will eventually back Clinton.

 He said it has been refreshing, however, to hear public debates about socialism.
-He has heard the word bandied about by his neighbours in New Jersey and strangers at a bus stop.
+He has heard the word bandied about by his neighbors in New Jersey and strangers at a bus stop.

 Sanders has avoided a barrage of political attacks over the label primarily because Republicans, who have described Democratic President Barack Obama for years as a "socialist," have not taken him seriously as a general election threat.